-Urgent Need - The TWDB will set aside \$2,000,000 to address contaminants such as lead, radionuclides and arsenic.
-It will set aside another \$2,000,000 for its new Securing Safe Water initiative as described in Section XIII.
-The TWDB will set aside \$3,000,000 out of the \$7,000,000 of Urgent Need allocation for SFY 2020 for addressing purposes other than addressing contamination in excess of water quality standards, such as addressing drought or disaster recovery.
-Reserved funds not allocated by March 1, 2020 for entities and projects that qualify for this set-aside may be re-allocated to projects that address contamination or the Securing Safe Water initiative.
+The TWDB will set aside \$2,000,000 of principal forgiveness to address contaminants such as lead, radionuclides and arsenic.
+It will set aside another \$2,000,000 of principal forgiveness for its new Securing Safe Water initiative as described in Section XII.
+The TWDB will set aside \$3,000,000 out of the \$7,000,000 of Urgent Need of principal forgiveness allocation for SFY 2021 for addressing purposes other than addressing contamination in excess of water quality standards, such as addressing drought or disaster recovery.
+Reserved funds not allocated by March 1, 2021 for entities and projects that qualify for this set-aside may be reallocated to projects that address contamination or the Securing Safe Water initiative.